Murphy, North Carolina: Crime rate

 According to the county government, crimes in the area consist primarily of domestic abuse (accounting for greater than 60% of incidents).
 Violent crimes decreased year-over-year in 2018 by 15.3%, compared to an overall reduction of 7.3% for the entire state.

+Fire safety

+As of 2026, the Murphy Fire District is under a Class 2 protection rating and the Murphy Rural Fire District has a Class 3 rating.
+Murphy is the only fire department in North Carolina west of Buncombe County to have a Class 2 rating, making it one of the highest-performing fire agencies in the state.

 Geography

 Murphy is located east of the center of Cherokee County at the confluence of the Hiwassee River and Valley River.
+In 2026, Tennessee Valley Authority released a map showing that approximately 59 structures around Murphy would be flooded in the event that Chatuge Dam failed.

 According to the United States Census Bureau, the town has a total area of 6.8 km2, of which 6.2 km2 is land and 0.6 km2, or 9.13%, is water.

 Topography

 Murphy is located in southwestern North Carolina, approximately halfway between Atlanta, Georgia and Knoxville, Tennessee.
 The topography consists of gentle rolling hills and mountains with tall peaks, including ranges from 1800 ft to more than 5000 ft elevation.
 The location in the Blue Ridge Mountains has helped the community retain a fairly rural character, surrounded by wildlife such as bear, deer, fox and recently reintroduced elk.